bookofproofs/bookofproofs.github.io/_sources/history/20th-century/elfving.md

 * The revolutionary impact of Elfving's contribution was due to the confluence of several factors.
 * Elfving was primarily interested in fundamental ideas.
 * In 1981, Elfving published the book The history of mathematics in Finland, 1828-1918.
-* Elfving provides necessary background of past and contemporary research, at home and abroad, but also Finnish culture, society, and politics.
 * Elfving was honoured with election as a fellow of the Institute of Mathematical Statistics, as a member of the International Statistical Institute, and as an honorary member of the Royal Swedish Academy of Sciences.
 * Colleagues and friends came to see the more personal side of Gustav Elfving: a considerate and warm human being as well as an open-minded man who enjoyed conversation, contributing to it with charm and wit.
+* Elfving wrote poems and enjoyed philosophical discussions ...
 * Elfving died at his home in Helsinki and was buried in the Hietaniemi Cemetery in Helsinki.

 Born 25 June 1908, Helsinki, Finland.
 Died 25 March 1984, Helsinki, Finland.